ahmedhussayn110/skip-terraform/README.md

 # skip-terraform
 Repo to display the configuration of IaC using Terraform

-Dev team access RDS instance by sshing into the EC2 and using the follwoing command:
+Dev team can access RDS instance by sshing into the EC2 and using the follwoing command:

 Warning: Please do not enter password with this command as it will save in the history, press enter and then paste the passowrd into the prompt.
 ```